Making your communications accessible

 A person who’s blind or has low vision uses all sorts of adaptive technologies to read printed documents.
 These technologies include specialist software, computer programmes and magnifiers.
 They might also convert a document into a format best for them – like braille or audio.
 An accessible document could also be in MS Word, a txt file, html, large print or non-scanned PDFs.

-The Blind Foundation’s easy tips will help you make your documents accessible for both people who are blind and those with low vision.
+Blind Low Vision NZ’s easy tips will help you make your documents accessible for both people who are blind and those with low vision.
 For example a good, clear structure helps people get around the document.
 It also means it can be converted more easily into braille, large print, synthetic audio or other formats.

-The Blind Foundation’s quick and easy guide to creating accessible documents (MS Word Formatting Quick Guide) is:
+Blind Low Vision NZ’s quick and easy guide to creating accessible documents (MS Word Formatting Quick Guide) is:

 - Minimum font size 12 point.